Lab 3

 Option 1: COPY

-The COPY command is a PostgreSQL-native way to bulk-load data from a file directly into an existing table.
+The COPY command is a way to bulk-load data from a file directly into an existing table.
 You first create the table manually with the correct schema, then use COPY to populate it.

 COPY table_name (col1, col2, col3)